Don-java/FWC-s-Quiz/Readme.md

 # 📖 Family Worship Centre (FWC) Quiz App

-Welcome to the **Family Worship Centre (FWC) Quiz App**! 🎉 This interactive web-based quiz is designed to help church members and the general public learn more about Family Worship Centre, its mission, values, and key teachings in a fun and engaging way.
+Welcome to the **Family Worship Centre (FWC) Quiz App**! 🎉 This interactive web-based and mobile quiz is designed to help church members and the general public learn more about Family Worship Centre, its mission, values, and key teachings in a fun and engaging way.

 ---